 Evidence shows that genetics plays a factor in borderline personality disorder.
 In fact, twin studies have shown that one has a higher risk of developing borderline personality disorder if other family members also have it.

-“Some teens are just born highly emotionally sensitive, highly emotionally reactive, and with a slow return to baseline,” says Elise Guthmann, LMFT, Clinical Program Director at Evolve Residential Treatment Center in Ojai, California.
+“Some teens are just born highly emotionally sensitive, highly emotionally reactive, and with a slow return to baseline,” says Alyson Orcena, LMFT, Executive Clinical Director of Evolve Treatment Centers.

 What does it mean to be emotionally sensitive?